algolia/autocomplete/README.md

 Autocomplete.js
 =================

 This JavaScript library adds a fast and fully-featured auto-completion menu to your search box displaying results "as you type".
 It can be easily combined with Algolia's realtime search engine.
-The library is available as a jQuery plugin.
+The library is available as a jQuery plugin or Angular.js directive.

 [![build status](https://travis-ci.org/algolia/algoliasearch-client-node.svg?branch=master)](http://travis-ci.org/algolia/autocomplete.js)
 [![NPM version](https://badge.fury.io/js/autocomplete.js.svg)](http://badge.fury.io/js/autocomplete.js)